o-william-white/galaxy_tutorials/dada2_tutorial.md

 ## Overview
 In this tutorial we will analyse 16S rRNA sequencing data using the R package DADA2 in Galaxy, following the same steps as the [DAD2 tutorial](https://benjjneb.github.io/dada2/tutorial.html).
 We will use MiSeq Standard Operating Procedure (SOP) developed for the Mothur software package.

-In this tutorial we wiill cover:
+In this tutorial we will cover:
  - [Importing the data into Galaxy](#importing-the-data-into-galaxy)
  - [Inspect read quality profiles](#)
  - [Unzip collection](#unzip-collection)